Rhemaike/MachineDJ/README.md

 [![Build Status](https://github.com/Rhemaike/MachineDJ)](https://github.com/Rhemaike/MachineDJ)

+#Research Paper and Presentation are located in the Git

 We have build a software that allows users to create playlist for their entire day based on their schedule.
 This is a proof of concept so the amount of activities a user can have in their schedule is limited to 4:

  - BeastMode (1)